Fenou97/Income-Prediction/README.md

 Warning message:
 NAs introduced by coercion
 ```
-There is an issue concerning the data that is preventing the conversion.
-So we remove Special Characters (e.g., $ or ,), Trim Whitespace, Handle Empty or Non-Numeric Values and finally convert the variables into numeric.
+**There is an issue concerning the data that is preventing the conversion.
+So we remove Special Characters (e.g., $ or ,) and finally convert the variables into numeric.**

 ```R
 # Remove Special Characters (e.g., $ or ,):
 Salary$AnnualIncomeNeeded <- gsub("[\\$,]", "", Salary$AnnualIncomeNeeded)